Gaming operators bet on new payment methods to open revenue streams

 In 2018, over 35% of online gaming payments were made through digital wallets, according to new data from global financial technology provider FIS.
 The data from its recently acquired Worldpay merchant business indicates that the prevalence of smartphones, and availability of mobile applications, is enabling online gamers to embrace real-time payments and collection of winnings by betting on the go.

-According to FIS’ 2019 edition of the Global Gaming Payments Report, this trend is expected to soar by 2022, making digital wallets the preferred payment method for online gaming activities globally.
+According to FIS’ 2019 edition of the Global Gaming Payments Report, this trend is expected to soar by 2022, making digital wallets the preferred payment method for online gaming activities (like betting on March Madness picks) globally.
 Player demand for improved mobile gaming experiences has encouraged them to embrace those payment methods that can deliver a faster and more frictionless gambling process.

 Alongside the improved user experience that digital wallets offer, additional layers of security provide greater protection for both players and operators, with encryption, tokenization, and device authentication helping to reduce fraud.